 The IRB, that is the core component of HRPP, is the committee formally designated by HRPP to review and approve the conduct of research involving human subjects who are recruited to participate in research activities conducted at AUB/AUBMC and/or by AUB/AUBMC faculty, students and staff, regardless of the funding source or the location of the research.

-- The decision about in-person research visits for existing study participants should be made by the study Principal Investigator on a case-by-case basis, weighing risks of person - to - person contact against the potential benefits of the study intervention and monitoring.
+- For high-risk participants, including those over 65 years of age or those with known comorbidities, who are not presenting for clinical purposes, the decision about in-person research visits to our site should be made by the study principal investigator on a case-by-case basis, weighing risks of person-to-person contact against the potential benefits of the study intervention and monitoring

 Important Notice - March 16, 2020 (Online Submissions):